NREL/EnergyPlus/design/FY2021/NFP-Dedicated_Exhaust_Fans.md

 The central fan model for this object needs to be either FAN:SYSTEMMODEL or FAN:COMPONENTMODEL.
 The regular fan models such as Fan:OnOff, Fan:ConstantVolume, or Fan:VariableVolume could not be used with the current object.

-### Implicit Mixer object similar to AirLoopHVAC:ZoneMixer or AirLoopHVAC:Mixer ####
+#### Implicit Mixer object similar to AirLoopHVAC:ZoneMixer or AirLoopHVAC:Mixer ####

-With the way how the new AirLoopHVAC:ExhaustSytem is configured above, an explicit mixer object will connect the inputted inlet nodes of the exhaust system and mix them.
-The mixed air would be connected to the central Exhasut fan's inlet node.

-In the current development, this choice would allow an AirLoopHVAC:Mixer to be used as the connectors in the "Exhaust Path" system.
-This means that the zone mixer can be connected to the exhaust node of a zone, the outlet node a fan:zoneexhaust object, or the exhaust fan outlet of a newly developed ZoneHVAC:ExhaustSystem.
+With the way how the new AirLoopHVAC:ExhaustSytem is configured above, it contains an implicit mixer object will connect the airflows coming through the exhaust inlets (the inlet nodes in the input) and mix them to the central exhaust fan inlet.
+The mixed air outlet will be the central Exhasut fan's inlet node.
+In the current development, this choice would allow an implicit mixer to connect the incoming exhaust streams to the central exhaust fan in the exhaust system.

 ### ZoneHVAC:ExhaustSystem ###

 The inlet nodes inputs in the AirLoopHVAC:ExhaustSystem object are the exit nodes of the newly added ZoneHVAC:ExhaustSystem objects, which will be introduced here.
+Each zone that connected to an inlet of inlet node of the AirLoopHVAC:ExhaustSystem is required to have a ZoneHVAC:ExhaustSystem to described the zone exhaust connections, designs, and controls.

-One piece of important information about each of the indivual zone exhausts is that there should be at least some information about the design flow rate, which might be important for sizing and simulations.
+One piece of important information about each of the individual zone exhausts is that there should be at least some information about the design flow rate, which might be important for sizing and simulations.
 This should be based on either a design (exhaust) flow rate by input or via zone exhaust fan (design flow) inputs.
-One way to deal with the problem is to enforce an implementaton of ZoneHVAC:ExhaustSystem for each connected zone exhaust, making is a required object for for every zone that connects to the AirLoopHVAC:ExhaustSystem.

 The ZoneHVAC:ExhaustSystem object is going to be added to describe the exhaust design flow information:

 ```